Huang-CL/Magrathea/README.md

 ### input_mode=6 ###

 This mode is for bulk inputs of planets using the solver from `input_mode=0` or 1.
-Requires a space separated file, where each raw of the table lists the parameters of a planetary model, including the total mass in Earth-masses and fraction of mass in each layer.
+Requires a space separated file, where each row of the table lists the total mass in Earth-masses and fraction of mass in each layer for a planet.

 Example input file: